iden3/circom/mkdocs/docs/circom-language/scoping.md

 component main = A(5);
 ```

 In the previous example, the condition `i < n` is known at compilation time, and then the declaration of signal `out` is allowed.
-However, if the condition where `in < n`, it is not known at compilation time and we outputs an error, because the declaration in this case is not allowed.
+However, if the condition where `in < n`, it is not known at compilation time and we output an error, because the declaration in this case is not allowed.